DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 ### Change or Delete Response Headers

-The `RequestHook._onConfigureResponse()` method sets and removes headers, effectively mocking part of the response.
+You can set or remove response headers in a `RequestHook._onConfigureResponse()` call.
+This allows you to modify part of the response headers before the response is sent to the browser.

 To change response headers, use the `event.setHeaders` and `event.removeHeader` methods in the `__onConfigureResponse` call.